albertfougy/Netmastery/docs/projects/nerderr.md

 # [Nerderr](https://www.nerderr.com).

-My media website, powered by Wordpress,
+My media website where I am the infocrat strategist leading an army of 1.